Join us for an adventure in flavor!

 • Creole seasoning is MUST for some classic Southern dishes like jambalaya, gumbo, grillades and grits, and soups like yakamein.

-• Use it as a rub for meats and seafood: Think how much flavor you will add to simple chicken tenders, pork chops or steak.
+• I use it as a rub for meats and seafood: Think how much flavor you will add to simple chicken tenders, pork chops or steak.

-• Use it as a marinade: Mix it with oil and vinegar or lemon and marinate whatever you fancy.
+• Some days I use it as a marinade: I mix it with oil and vinegar or lemon and marinate whatever I fancy.

-• Flavor booster for Veggies: Sauté, roast or grill them with a dash of Creole seasoning… yum!
+• My flavor booster for veggies: I sauté, roast or grill them with a dash of Creole seasoning… yum!

 Look at these GypsyPlate creations using Creole seasoning…